 However, the felines did have a "more intense" response to their owner's voice, indicating that the animals do have a special relationship with the people they know.

-The study, published in Animal Cognition journal, suggests that cats' unresponsive behavior could be rooted in the animal’s evolution.
+The study suggests that cats' unresponsive behavior could be rooted in the animal’s evolution.

 Modern housecats' common ancestor was Felis silvestris, a wildcat species that came into contact with humans 9,000 years ago.
 As people began farming the land, the cats moved in to prey on rodents attracted to crops.